Chas-Henrik/ToDo-List-Typescript-Firebase/README.md

 1. The Todo list is read in smaller chunks when the User login to improve 'the user's perceived load time'.
 2. Only the affected item is re-rendered in the Todo list when a Todo item is added, updated & deleted.

-The site has been published on GitHub pages:
+A 'twin project site' has been published on GitHub pages (since I don't have credentials to change the settings on the original site):
 [https://chas-henrik.github.io/ToDo-List-Typescript-Firebase/](https://chas-henrik.github.io/ToDo-List-Typescript-Firebase/)